-Try as we might, my husband and I can still not put our finger on one truly great storebought salsa.
+Try as we might, we still cannot put our finger on one truly great store bought salsa.
 There are brands here and there that we sort of like, but nothing out of a tub truly hits the spot for our frequent salsa cravings.

 This is precisely why I like to make my own salsa, specifically pico de gallo, at home.
 It doesn’t take more than a bunch of simple, fresh ingredients to make, and it tastes so delicious every time… especially with a handful of tortilla chips and frosty glass of Corona!